School of Education

 Central to Graeme's leadership is a sustained commitment to distributed leadership at every level.
 By empowering staff and nurturing a culture in which leadership is shared, supported and valued, Graeme ensures that collective capacity grows, innovation thrives, and every member of the school community plays a purposeful role in securing high‑quality outcomes for learners.

-Graeme is currently seconded to the Centre for Teaching Excellence as a Teacher Associate.
+Alongside his role within North Lanarkshire Council, Graeme is also seconded two days a week to the Centre for Teaching Excellence as a Teacher Associate.

 Research interests